 Delivery and logistics

 For much of their history, drones have primarily been used for military, law enforcement, and media purposes.
 In the last few years, however, companies such as Amazon and Google have begun developing aerial drones intended for use in both consumer package delivery and high-priority logistics and freight deliveries, such as quickly moving supplies between medical facilities.
 Others, such as Uber and Postmates, are developing drones that can deliver restaurant or grocery orders directly to customers.
 These delivery drones are being developed either through in-house research and development or through partnering with technology companies, and include both terrestrial and aerial drones.
 NURO has been working to perfect grocery and goods delivery with a vehicle that operates on streets, while companies like Starship Technologies and Kiwibot have focused on meal delivery with small PDDs that operate on sidewalks.

 Levels of control

-Drones come in three general levels of autonomy: remote-controlled, semi-autonomous, and fully autonomous.
+Drones may be remote-controlled, semi-autonomous, or fully autonomous.
 Remote-controlled drones are the most common and oldest drone type, ranging from remote-controlled toys to aerial photography and videography drones.
 Some PDDs currently in operation are entirely controlled by remote operators.
 Semi-autonomous drones are the second most common drone type, and operate with limited remote operator input, such as when an otherwise autonomous delivery drone encounters a scenario it doesn’t understand and signals an operator to manually resolve the situation.
 In the case of PDDs, they may operate autonomously while on a sidewalk but a remote operator takes over when the PDD crosses an intersection.
 Fully autonomous drones arguably doesn’t yet exist or are in their infancy, much like the current state of AVs.
 However, once in operation, these drones would be able to function completely without ongoing human input.